Skip to main content

 Event Format

-Events use the format brokerTag:topicTag:
+Events always use brokerTag:topicTag:

 notifications:user-alertsnotificationsuser-alerts